OvertonAG/COM727/README.txt

 Step 4: Run "python chatbot.py" to load the model and start up the chatbot

-Step 5: Use the chatbot as needed by entering anwsers to the different questions and recieving the final outcome of the chatbot
+Step 5: Use the chatbot as needed by entering answers to the different questions and receiving the final outcome of the chatbot